-Following the enormous success of the reissues of Charles Portis s first three novels The Dog of the South, Norwood, and Masters of Atlantis comes the reissue of a fourth truly brilliant, wonderfully bizarre novel by one of our great American novelists.
+Following the enormous success of the reissues of Charles Portis' first three novels The Dog of the South, Norwood, and Masters of Atlantis comes the reissue of a fourth truly brilliant, wonderfully bizarre novel by one of our great American novelists.

-I ve always thought Charles Portis had a wonderful talent original, quirky, exciting.
-Gringos demonstrates that he s only gotten better.
-It's an engaging, touching book.
-Larry McMurtry
+"I've always thought Charles Portis had a wonderful talent original, quirky, exciting.
+Gringos demonstrates that he has only gotten better.
+It's an engaging, touching book." —Larry McMurtry

 "[A] glimpse of how a 20th-century Mark Twain might write." —Entertainment Weekly (Norwood).